Each department in the University with a graduate program has the opportunity annually

 - An unbound copy of the work along with a letter of nomination from the department

 are to be submitted to the Office of the Provost by November 30th.

 - The nominees works are then reviewed by a five member panel of judges.
 The panel

 consists of four members of the graduate faculty who have experience reviewing scholarly

-papers from various disciplines and the Vice Provost and Dean of the School of Graduate
+papers from various disciplines and the Provost who chairs the committee.

 The works nominated for the research award are evaluated on the following criteria: